 Most of us rely heavily on the heaters in our homes to keep us warm.
 We crank up the thermostat to stay warm when it gets cold outside, and often forget that there are other actions we can take to stay warm, regardless of whether the power is out or not.

 Don’t take chances.
-We recommend preparing for the unexpected so that you know how to make heat without electricity when the power grid fails.
+Prepare for the unexpected so you can heat your home without electricity or gas when the power grid fails.